Boruto: Production

-When the Naruto manga concluded in 2014, the company Shueisha asked Masashi Kishimoto to draw the sequel.
-Kishimoto rejected the idea and proposed artist Mikio Ikemoto, who had been working as an assistant for Kishimoto ever since Narutos early chapters, to draw it instead.
-A countdown website titled "Next Generation" was used to promote the new manga.
-In December 2015, Boruto: Naruto Next Generationss serialisation was announced.
-Kishimoto said he wanted Boruto to surpass his own work.
-The writer of Boruto, Ukyō Kodachi, had written a light novel called Gaara Hiden (2015) and had assisted Kishimoto in writing the script for the film Boruto: Naruto the Movie.
-Besides writing for the series, Kodachi supervises the story of the anime.
-Kishimoto also acted as the supervisor of the anime for episodes 8 and 9.
-Kodachi explained that the series' setting which is notable for handling more science than Naruto was influenced by his father, a physician.
-In order to further combine the use of ninjutsu and technology, Kodachi was inspired by sci-fi role playing games.
+When the Naruto manga series concluded in 2014, the publishing company Shueisha asked Masashi Kishimoto to create a sequel.
+Kishimoto declined to draw it himself and instead recommended artist Mikio Ikemoto, who worked as his assistant since Narutos early chapters.
+A countdown website titled "Next Generation" was used to promote the new manga, and in December 2015, Boruto: Naruto Next Generationss serialisation was announced.
+Kishimoto said that he wanted Boruto to surpass his own work.

+The series was written by Ukyō Kodachi, who had written a light novel called Gaara Hiden (2015) and assisted Kishimoto in writing the script for Boruto: Naruto the Movie.
+Besides writing the series, Kodachi supervised the anime's story, while Kishimoto acted as a supervisor for episodes 8 and 9.
+Kodachi explained that the series's setting, which is known for a greater emphasis on science compared to Naruto, was influenced by his father, a physician.
+To further integrate technology with ninjutsu, Kodachi took inspiration from sci-fi role playing games.

-Despite Kishimoto revising the manga's scenario, he advised Ikemoto to make his own art style instead of imitating his.
-Ikemoto agreed and felt optimistic about his art style.
-While noting long-time fans might be disappointed Kishimoto is not drawing Boruto, Ikemoto stated he would do his best in making the manga.
-While feeling honoured to create the art for Boruto, Ikemoto stated he is grateful the series is released monthly rather than weekly because producing the required amount of nearly 20 pages per chapter would be stressful; however, he still finds the monthly serialisation challenging.
-Regular chapters of Boruto tend to exceed 40 pages; creation of the thumbnail sketches takes a week, the pages take 20 days to produce, while the rest of the time is used for colouring images and retouching the chapters.
-In drawing the characters, Ikemoto felt that the facial expressions of Boruto changed as the story moved on; Initially giving the protagonist large eyes for the character's interactions with Tento, Boruto's appearance was made more rebellious when he instead talked with Kawaki.
+Although Kishimoto revised the manga's scenario, he advised Ikemoto to develop his own art style instead of imitating his.
+Ikemoto agreed and expressed optimism about his own art style.
+While Ikemoto acknowledged that long-time fans might be disappointed that Kishimoto was not drawing Boruto, Ikemoto stated he would do his best in creating the manga.
+He felt honoured to create the art for Boruto, but said that he was grateful the series was released monthly rather than weekly because producing the required amount of nearly 20 pages per chapter would be stressful.
+Nevertheless, he still found the monthly workload challenging; regular chapters of Boruto tended to exceed 40 pages, with creation of the thumbnail sketches taking a week, production of the pages taking 20 days, and colouring as well as retoucing of images taking the rest of the time.